University of Milan / SPILLOproject

 Founder of SPILLOproject / Algorithm and software developer

-Alessandro Di Domizio is an algorithm and software developer devoted to the development of new technologies for Drug Discovery and Development.
+Alessandro Di Domizio is an algorithm and software developer devoted to the development of new computational tools for the Drug Discovery and Development process.

-During the academic years, he built up a multidisciplinary curriculum covering various subjects, from bioinformatics to statistical thermodynamics and physics of proteins, with the aim of getting a wider view of the problems concerning proteins and other complex systems.
-In 2009 obtained a PhD in Chemical Sciences (Computational Physical Chemistry) from the University of Milano-Bicocca, with a thesis on New Methodologies for Molecular Docking and their Applications.
+During the academic years he built up a multidisciplinary curriculum covering various subjects, from bioinformatics to statistical thermodynamics and physics of proteins, with the aim of getting a wider view of the problems concerning proteins and molecular recognition phenomena.